 If you’re planning on building a pond in your backyard, then you need to make sure that the ecosystem is protected.
 Having fish in your pond, like Koi, can bring beautiful color and life to your pond.

 Yet you may be worried about the eventual appearance of frogs.
 Are those fears founded in truth?
 Large frogs like bullfrogs can eat baby koi or koi eggs.
 They will not harm adult koi though.
-Frogs and koi can live happily together and even keep each other in check by eating each other’s eggs.
+Small Frogs and koi can live happily together and even keep each other in check by eating each other’s eggs.

 Do Koi Eat Frogs, Tadpoles, or Their Eggs?

 One problem you may face is your Koi eating their frog neighbors.
 Koi do eat smaller frogs, tadpoles, and frog eggs.